oconnor663/for_streams/README.md

 their futures nor their bodies).
 Using `select!`-in-a-loop is often a mistake, [occasionally a deadlock][deadlock] but frequently a silent performance bug.

 And yet, it does give us a lot of control.
-Any of the bodies can `break` the loop, for example, which is awkward to replicate with `join!`.
-This is what `for_streams!` is about.
+Any of the arms can `break` the loop, for example, or even `return` from the enclosing function.
+Replicating that sort of control flow with `join!` is awkward.
+This is what `for_streams!` is for.
 It's like `select!`-in-a-loop, but it's specifically for `Stream`s, with fewer footguns and several convenience features.

 ## More interesting features